michaelsiddall/redux-feedback-loop/README.md

 ### UPDATE SCORES

-All the user to go back to a previous step and change their score.
+Allow the user to go back to a previous step and change their score.
 You still need to disallow empty values!

 ### ADMIN SECTION